slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
+> *'A single death is a tragedy; a million deaths is a statistic.'*
 > *'Não há direitos sem obrigações e viceversa.' -- EF*
 > *'History is a race between education and catastrophe.' -- H.G.
 Wells*
 > *'Political correctness is America's newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
 It presents itself as fairness, yet attempts to restrict and control people's language with strict codes and rigid rules.' -- George Carlin*